brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 `Enum.map([1, 2, 3], fn(x) -> x * x end) # will produce [1, 4, 9]`

+# File Suffixes
+This confused me at first
+It is common to see both *.ex* and *.exs* files in Elixir The differences are:
+- `.ex` is for files to be compiled (think source files for your app)
+- `.exs` is for scripts, things to run by themselves, like tests or one off scripts like in Python

+An .exs script can be *run* by using `elixir my_script.exs`

 # Functions
 *Functions can not be created outside of a module*
+One weird thing about functions from Programming Elixir is the concept of how values are passed into the function Parameters are rebound to whatever values are passed in So think of pattern matching

 ## Anonymous Functions
 They are declared using `fn` and `end` like so: